andrewmmambo/CSC-236-Data-structures/README.md

-# CSC-236-Data-structures
-Assignments and Projects carried out as classwork CSC236-Data Structures.
+# Data structures and algorithms in Python projects.